 - Using machine-generated data or data from IoT devices to determine when in-service equipment needs maintenance in advance rather than reactively waiting for the equipment to go out of service.

-The hallmark features of analytics exercises conducted without a data catalog are wasted time and lower quality insights.
+The hallmark features of analytics exercises conducted without a data catalog are wasted time and lower quality insights, divorced from business context.
 Gartner further exemplified the value of a data catalog with its prediction that organizations offering access to a curated catalog of internally and externally prepared data will realize 100% more business value from analytics investments than those that don’t.

 Improved search capabilities and getting more value from business data aren’t the only compelling reasons to invest in a data catalog.
 Compliance with regulations governing certain types of data becomes easier when you have a comprehensive data catalog.
 You can easily identify and remediate instances where sensitive data, such as Personally Identifiable Information (PII), ends up in places where it shouldn’t be.
 Compliances breaches often occur because of insufficient visibility into regulated data.

-Essential aspects of data catalogs: automation, integration, and control
+Essential aspects of data cataloging tools: automation, integration, and control

 Data cataloging is an area in which AI-powered automation is not just something nice to have; it’s mandatory for connecting to and classifying information at scale.
 Data catalogs are built using metadata, which describes information and provides a reference structure to quickly search through data assets.
 This includes technical metadata relating to the format and structure of data, and business metadata that describes the meaning of the data from a business perspective.